WHAT READERS ARE SAYING ABOUT RADICAL PLAY

-WINNER OF THE 2024 LAWRENCE W. LEVINE AWARD FOR BEST BOOK IN AMERICAN CULTURAL HISTORY - FROM THE ORGANIZATION OF AMERICAN HISTORIANS
+*WINNER OF THE 2024 LAWRENCE W. LEVINE AWARD FOR BEST BOOK IN AMERICAN CULTURAL HISTORY - PRESENTED BY THE ORGANIZATION OF AMERICAN HISTORIANS

-WINNER OF THE 2024 RAY AND PAT BROWNE AWARD FOR BEST SINGLE WORK IN POPULAR CULTURE AND AMERICAN CULTURE - FROM THE POPULAR CULTURE ASSOCIATION
+*WINNER OF THE 2024 RAY AND PAT BROWNE AWARD FOR BEST SINGLE WORK IN POPULAR CULTURE AND AMERICAN CULTURE, PRESENTED BY THE POPULAR CULTURE ASSOCIATION

 — Alyssa Rosenberg, The Washington Post